 I’m very picky

-I used to get a ton of Influenster boxes but I’ve gotten really bad about keeping my accounts up to date….
+I used to get a ton of Influenster boxes but I’ve gotten really bad about keeping my accounts up to date.
+Influenster has a review community where you can review products and look up reviews by scanning the barcode of a product.
+Your chance of getting chosen for a campaign is linked to how active you are in the community.
 Influenster is almost identical to BzzAgent but they send out boxes way more often.
 They also utilize the questionnaire screening to pick who gets what box.

 If you sign up for Influenster you need to keep an eagle eye on your email for campaign invites because they fill up extremely fast.